SkyFly03/A-DLBDSPBDM01-Build-a-Data-Mart-in-SQL/README.md

 ## 7. License

+### Disclaimer
-This project is intended solely for educational and academic use as part of the IU Bachelor of Data Science program.
+This project was created for educational purposes only as part of an academic assignment.
+It is not affiliated with or endorsed by Airbnb, Inc.
+All data used is fictional and was manually created by the author for the purpose of demonstrating a relational database system.
+The use of the term "Airbnb-style booking platform" is solely for illustrative and descriptive purposes.